blankworker1/slow-theatre/TAZ/tools-explainer.md

 **BosaTAZ** is the first deployed instance: one server, running the full TAZ Tools suite, physically installed in the truck for the first rehearsals in Bosa.

 Each town or community that takes up Slow Theatre gets two matching digital presences, named the same way: **(location)Node** — its permanent, public GitHub fork — and **(location)TAZ** — its own running instance of TAZ Tools.
 Bosa is first on both counts: BosaNode is the origin repo's first fork, and BosaTAZ is the first TAZ Tools instance, named for the place the truck operates in, not for any single performance.
-"La Prova" is the name of the first theatrical performance itself, and stays separate from both — the performance happens inside the zone, but doesn't name it.

 ## The core idea

-Slow Theatre already has a physical economy that needs no external gatekeeper — barter, conducted openly, witnessed or anonymous depending on the tier, requiring no bank, contract, or market to validate it.
-TAZ Tools is that same argument applied to a ledger instead of an object.
+Slow Theatre has a physical economy that needs no external gatekeeper — barter, conducted openly, witnessed or anonymous depending on the tier, requiring no bank, contract, or market to validate it.
+TAZ Tools is that same argument applied to a digital layer, instead of an object.

 A conventional digital record — a server on the internet, a chat app, a cloud archive — is legible to the state and to platforms by default: every transaction passes through a wire that someone else controls, logs, and can be compelled to hand over.
 TAZ Tools removes the wire.
 There is no connection to the wider internet at any point.
 The zone isn't hidden from outside observation — it's structurally not adjacent to anything that could observe it.

 This mirrors the distinction at the heart of barter's own legal standing: permuta was never illegal or secret, it simply never needed anyone's permission.
 TAZ Tools extends that same posture to the record of what happens inside the zone.

-Act 3 was originally conceived simply as the tier for what gift (Act 1) and barter (Act 2) couldn't hold cleanly — a promise rather than an object, and by nature an illegible one, since a promise has no settled form until it's kept.
-What's matured underneath it isn't a formal ledger at all, closer to a very well-documented handshake.
+In the first Slow Theatre performance, La Prova Act 3 was originally conceived simply as the tier for what gift (Act 1) and barter (Act 2) couldn't hold cleanly — a promise rather than an object, and by nature an illegible one, since a promise has no settled form until it's kept.
 A promise is valid the instant it's signed and posted — nothing further is required of the promisor for it to count as witnessed.
 What happens after that is a different party's concern entirely: the promisee is the only one with a stake in whether the promise is actually kept, and with no scribe, no arbiter, and no dedicated Witness role standing behind it, they're also the only one positioned to carry that weight.
-The seven layers of witnessing exist for exactly this asymmetry — not to compel anyone, but to give the promisee something to point to, socially, if a promise goes unkept: a signed note, a timestamp, a chalked board, a photograph, a public archive.
-Reputation was always barter's actual enforcement mechanism, long before permuta had a name in law; TAZ Tools just gives the promisee a far better trail to invoke it with.
+The layers of witnessing exist for exactly this asymmetry — not to compel anyone, but to give the promisee something to point to, socially, if a promise goes unkept: a signed note, a timestamp, a chalked board, a photograph, a public archive.

+Reputation was always barter's actual enforcement mechanism, long before permuta had a name in law.
+TAZ Tools just gives the promisee a far better trail to invoke it with.

 ## Physical design

 - **The server** lives inside the truck.

+- **The hotspot** is open and unencrypted — anyone in range can join, no password, no account.
 It is never connected to the internet.
-- **The hotspot** it broadcasts is open and unencrypted — anyone in range can join, no password, no account.

 - **There is no captive portal, landing page, or explanation.** The network's presence is its only announcement, the same way the truck's arrival announces the performance without anyone saying so.
 The SSID is simply "BosaTAZ" — if you know what it means, you connect; if you don't, it's just another network name.

 - **The zone's perimeter is the hotspot's range.** Not a piazza, not a comune, not any administrative boundary — whoever is connected is in the zone; whoever isn't, isn't.
 The boundary is binary and testable rather than rhetorical.

 - **The zone is invisible as a prop**, in the same sense the truck itself is a prop, a set piece, and the centerpiece of the performance all at once.
 It carries no separate branding or explanation beyond what the performance already provides.

 ## What the suite contains, and what each part maps to